celo-org/docs/docs/developer-resources/dappkit/usage.md

 // Now we will generate the transactions that we require to be signed

 // First of all, we need to increase the allowance of the exchange address
-// to let the contract expend the amount of stable tokens to buy one CELO.
+// to let the contract expend the amount of Mento stabletokens to buy one CELO.
 // We are allowing the exchange contract to spend 10 cUSD const txObjectIncAllow = stableToken.increaseAllowance( exchange.address,